A castle with a rich history on a rocky hill at the NW side of the city of Kalamata.

 For GeoCachers Kalamata Top Rooms has hidden a cache here 🙂

 The Name of the Castle

 In the 6th century AD., a church was built in the castle devoted to Virgin Mary.
-An icon of Virgin Mary in the church became famous as ‘Kalomata’ (meaning ‘beautiful eyes’).
-This later evolved to ‘Kalamata’ which became the name of the church, the castle and the city.
+A story says that an icon of Virgin Mary in the church became famous as ‘Kalomata’ (meaning ‘beautiful eyes’) and that this later evolved to ‘Kalamata’ which became the name of the church, the castle and the city.